amurru/laravel-grapesjs/README.md

 ## Placeholders

 Placeholders are like short-code in wordpress.
-The synax of placeholder is
+The syntax of placeholder is

 > `[[This-Is-Placeholder]]`

 Create a file named "this-is-placeholder.blade.php" in "/resources/views/vendor/laravel-grapesjs/placeholders" directory.

-The the placeholder will be replaced by the content of the relative blade file "this-is-placeholder.blade.php"
+The placeholder will be replaced by the content of the relative blade file "this-is-placeholder.blade.php"

 ## Templates

 You can create global templates (or blocks) in the "/resources/views/vendor/laravel-grapesjs/templates" directory.
-And the templates/blocks will be availabe in the block section of edittor.
+And the templates/blocks will be available in the block section of editor.
 You can also create model specific templates/blocks by defining getTemplatesPath/getGjsBlocksPath in model

 ```php
 public function getTemplatesPath(){ return 'pages_templates'; }